DenseMTL: Cross-task Attention Mechanism for Dense Multi-task Learning: Experiments

-\paragr{Baselines.} Following~\cite{Vandenhende2021} we compare our performance against single task learning networks ({STL}), where each task is {predicted} separately by {a dedicated networks}, and a naive multi-task learning baseline ({MTL}) using a shared encoder and task-specific decoders.
+\paragr{Baselines.} \corr{We follow the recent survey~\cite{Vandenhende2021} and} compare our performance against single task learning networks~({STL}), where each task is predicted separately by a dedicated networks, and a naive multi-task learning baseline ({MTL}) using a shared encoder and task-specific decoders.
 PAD-Net~\cite{xu2018padnet} is a more competitive baseline than MTL.
-We address two variant{s} of PAD-Net: (i) the original model used in~\cite{xu2018padnet} and (ii) a stronger model introduced in~\cite{hoyer2021ways} (`\threewaysPADNet{}').
-Details {on all models} are in~{\cref{sec:supp-exp}}.
+We address two variants of PAD-Net: (i) the original model used in~\cite{xu2018padnet} and (ii)~a stronger model introduced in~\cite{hoyer2021ways} (`\threewaysPADNet{}'). \corr{Seeking fair comparison, note that we applied a substantial experimental effort by best retraining and adapting each baseline to our setups.
+Details are in the supp.}